Do I need to make an appointment?

 Can I come in for a consultation?

-Of course!
-You are always welcome to come in and see us and discuss your ideas.
+Yes of course!
+You are always welcome to come in and meet us, see the studio, ask questions and discuss your ideas.
 There may be a short wait, but we are always happy to take the time to speak to you.

 Will my [insert here] hurt?